Pensions and Divorce in Arizona

 If you are going through a divorce and one of the spouses has a pension, you may be wondering when and how you will receive your community property share of that pension and even how your interest in that pension will be calculated.
 Pensions and divorce in Arizona present many complicated issues.

-When dealing with pensions and divorce in Arizona you should know that many pensions also have what is referred to as a Survivor Benefit Election, which decreases the amount of the pension payments, but guarantees the non-employee spouse will continue to receive the pension benefit even after the employee spouse dies.
+When dealing with pensions and divorce in Arizona, you should know that many pensions also have what is referred to as a Survivor Benefit Election, which decreases the amount of the pension payments, but guarantees the non-employee spouse will continue to receive the pension benefit even after the employee spouse dies.
 The employee spouse in a divorce, typically, does not want to be forced into choosing what will soon be his or her former spouse because it decreases the total overall pension payment.
 The non-employee spouse typically wants the Survivor Benefit Election to ensure his or her share of the pension does not automatically terminate upon the death of his or her soon to be former spouse.

 Pensions and Divorce in Arizona | Boncoskey v.
 Boncoskey

 Timothy and Laura Boncoskey went through a divorce in Arizona.
-Timothy accumulated some time in his employers pension system, but he had not yet worked enough years to be entitled to retire or receive pension payments.
+Timothy accumulated some time in his employer’s pension system, but he had not yet worked enough years to be entitled to retire or receive pension payments.

-Timothy and Laura reached an resolving almost all of the issues in their case.
-The disagreed, however, on how the special order needed to divide Timothy’s pension should be worded.
+Timothy and Laura reached an agreement resolving almost all of the issues in their case.
+They disagreed, however, on how the special order needed to divide Timothy’s pension should be worded.
 The court ultimately concluded, over Timothy’s objections, that Timothy would have to make payments to Laura when first becomes eligible to retire even if Timothy continues to work past that age and is not, therefore, actually receiving pension payments.
 Those payments were deemed to be spousal maintenance and would end when Timothy retires at which time each spouse would receive their community property share of the total pension.
 The court also ordered Timothy to choose the Survivor Benefit Election over Timothy’s objection.

 Timothy appealed the trial court’s orders.
 The Arizona Court of Appeals found the trial judge made several errors and reversed the trial court.